yubiuser/pihole_adlist_tool/README.md

 -  Other differences between the number of domains/hits as reported by pihole and calculated numbers are due to change in adlist configuration over time

+- For the limits of the regex analysis see the [notes of PR #19](https://github.com/yubiuser/pihole_adlist_tool/pull/19)

 ---
 **Cave**

 Depending on the number of enabled adlists and the number of visited domains in the selected time period the calculation might take some time - please be patient.

 On my [NanoPi NeoPlus2](http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO_Plus2)  (ARM, Quad-core Cortex A53)  it takes ~17-18sec to analyse 2.3 million queries from pihole-ftl.db and 347603 domains in gravity.db

+Analysis of regex blacklist can take minutes easily!

 ---
 **Requirements**